 The end goal, for me, is a photo of a subject who knows she is making a photo.
 Real life has stopped.
 Even posing has stopped.
 Her and I are inside of a lens, addressing all moments of time in the future, when the photo being made will be viewed.

-If this interests you, you can follow my second Instagram profile@Pride1.4.
-You can message me there, if you think we might both enjoy collaborating in this way.
+If this interests you, you can follow my second Instagram profile @steven.fleming.photo You can message me there, if you think we might both enjoy collaborating in this way.

 Check back on this website as well.
-One day, I might have twenty-thousand dollars to bet on a new way of shooting.
-Or maybe some camera brand will have released a left-eyed, right-handed model.
+By then, some camera brand may have released a left-eyed, right-handed model.
 There may even have been a technological advance that will have convinced me to shoot with my right eye.
 If something of that nature should happen, to change the way I take photos, I'll write another blog post to recant.